COMMITTEES, PROGRAMS and PROJECTS

 Chair: Helen Wojcinski, DVM, DVSc, DACVP

-This Committee maintains a directory of museums and veterinary historical exhibits in the United States and Canada.
+This Committee maintains a directory of museums and veterinary historical exhibits of antique instruments, artifacts, and memorabilia in the United States and Canada.
+There is also interest in historical markers and grave sites of prominent veterinarians to compile inventory collections.
 Members also provide advice concerning the identification and preservation of veterinary-related memorabilia and artifacts.

 Chair: Zbigniew W. Wojcinski, DVM, DVSc, DACVP, DABT, FIATP

 The Nominating Committee is appointed annually to identify a slate of officers for the following fiscal year and elected at the annual meeting.

 ORAL HISTORIES OF VETERINARY MEDICINE

 This group provides advice and encourages the preparation of oral history interviews with veterinarians to preserve the heritage of the profession.

 Chair: Fred J. Born, DVM